Go back

 Ask three questions:

 1. What’s your top loss scenario?
 If it’s still spam and known-bad malware, a tuned SEG + Gmail native controls might be enough.
-If it’s BEC/vendor fraud or internal misuse, you need post-delivery detection and remediation in-tenant.
+If it’s BEC/vendor fraud or sophisticated threats, you need post-delivery detection and remediation in-tenant.

 2. Where does your team spend time?
 If analysts chase inbox reports and manual pulls, moving those actions into an automated, tenant-native workflow returns hours per week and shrinks mean time to remediate (MTTR).